Algorithms for Competitive Division of Chores: Preliminaries

-The feasible set $\U(\vec{v})$ and utility profiles of the two competitive allocations are depicted in Figure~~\ref{fig1} together with the level curves of the Nash product $|u_1|\cdot |u_2|^2$.
-We see that the level curves of the Nash product (dotted hyperbolas) and the feasible set are not separated by a straight line and thus the competitive allocations are not global extrema of the Nash product: the utility profile $\vec{u}(\vec{z}^2)$ is the local maximum of the product on the Pareto frontier while the corner of the feasible set, $\vec{u}(\vec{z}^1)$, is a stationary point: neither local minimum nor maximum.
+The feasible set $\U(\vec{v})$ and utility profiles of the competitive allocations are depicted in Figure~\ref{fig1} together with the level curves of the {Nash social welfare}: {$|u_1|^3\cdot |u_2|^3$ for equal budgets and $|u_1|^2\cdot |u_2|^4$ for unequal.} The level curves of the {Nash social welfare} (dotted hyperbolas) and the feasible set are not separated by a straight line.
+Thus, the competitive allocations are not global extrema of the {Nash social welfare}: the utility profiles {$\vec{u}(\vec{z})$ and $\vec{u}(\vec{z}^2)$ are the local maxima} of the product on the Pareto frontier while the corner of the feasible set, $\vec{u}(\vec{z}^1)$, is a stationary point: neither a local minimum nor maximum.

-This example illustrates that the problem of computing competitive allocations is \emph{non-convex}; there can be \emph{many competitive utility profiles}, and in particular the set of competitive allocations can be \emph{disconnected}.
+This example illustrates that the problem of computing competitive allocations is \emph{non-convex}; there can be \emph{many competitive utility profiles}, and in particular, the set of competitive allocations can be \emph{disconnected}.

 \end{example}